Proactive InterferenceEarly years students in blue jumpers and white polos engaging with learning stations, focusing on building block activities

 In order to better understand the effects of output interference, researchers have conducted studies using positive trials.
 These trials involve presenting participants with a list of items to remember, and then testing their memory by asking them to recall the items in order.

 By manipulating the level of output interference, researchers can observe the impact on the number of correct responses and failed responses.
-These studies have shown that output interference can significantly decrease accuracy in memory tests, highlighting the importance of minimizing interference in learning and memory processes.
+These studies have shown that output interference can significantly decrease accuracy in memory tests, highlighting the importance of minimising interference in learning and memory processes.

 Example of Proactive Interference